Sailing on Tempe Town Lake

 The Arizona Yacht Club (AYC) and its subsidiary educational arm, the Arizona Sailing Foundation (ASF), offer lots of activities on the lake, from beginning sailing instruction to advanced racing and race committee training, all available to members and non-members alike.

 Kids' Sailing: ASF offers sailing classes for kids 8 and older, using ASF-owned Optimist sailboats.
 The classes are offered in both fall and spring.

 Junior Performance Sailing: With new ASF-owned O'Pen Bic sailboats, kids with Opti experience can step up to the higher performance of these sport boats.

 High School Sailing: On Tuesday afternoons in fall and spring, high school kids can learn to sail and compete using the ASF-owned Capri 14.2 boats.

 Adult Learn to Sail: Always wanted to learn to sail but didn't know where to start?
 In four intense days of classroom and on-the-water training, you'll learn the basics of sailing and boating safety in the this US Sailing certified course.

-Introduction to Sailing Racing: This two-day immersion course prepares students to race in any of AYC's races, either at Tempe Town Lake or Lake Pleasant.
+Introduction to Sailing Racing: This introductory course prepares students to race in any of AYC's races, either at Tempe Town Lake or Lake Pleasant.